pnnl/mass1/README.md

 ## Obtaining the Code

 The MASS1 source code is currently hosted on PNNL's internal Git repository.
-MASS1 shares some code with other applications, which is included in MASS1 as a Git sub-module.
 Do the following to check out the code:

 ```
 git clone https://stash.pnnl.gov/scm/~d3g096/mass1.git
 cd mass1
-git submodule update --init
 ```

 ## Requirements